bblais/A-Measure-Of-Faith/chapters/Chapter 05 - The Case for Jesus.md

 The math follows straightforwardly by addressing each term of the equation above,

-The probability that if God became incarnate/was resurrected we would have the evidence we have, Swinburne suggests the ``fairly low'' number of
+The probability that if God became incarnate/was resurrected we would have the evidence we have, Swinburne suggests the ''fairly low'' number of
 $$
 P(\text{evidence}|R) = \frac{1}{10}
 $$